colin-phang/AdapterWrapper/README.md

 # AdapterWrapper
-A AdapterWrapper for RecyclerView which can add Header/Footer or set EmptyView without modifying existed Adapter.
+A AdapterWrapper for RecyclerView which can add Header/Footer or set EmptyView In a elegant way **without modifying existed Adapter**.

 Usage
 -----